codesman/wp-bannerize/readme.txt

 **FEATURES**

-* Localized for Italian, English, Portuguese and Belorussian
+* Localized for Italian, English, Spanish, Portuguese and Belorussian
 * Create your list (group/key) Banners image/Adobe Flash movie
 * Show your banners list by php code or Widget
 * Set random, limit and catories filters